JdeRobot/RoboticsAcademy/src/car_junction/README.md

 ### API
-* self.cameraC.getImage().data,
-* self.cameraL.getImage().data,
-* self.cameraR.getImage().data
+* self.cameraC.getImage().data - to get image from center camera
+* self.cameraL.getImage().data - to get image from left camera

- - to get image from center, left or right camera respectively.
+* self.cameraR.getImage().data - to get image from right camera

 * self.pose3d.getPose3d().x - to obtain the position of the robot
 * self.pose3d.getPose3d().y - to obtain the position of the robot
 * self.pose3d.getPose3d().yaw - to obtain the position of the robot